-Necessary Documents - When sailing to Mexico, you'll need to have the current documents and paperwork mentioned above - both the originals and about five copies:
+You'll need to have the current documents and paperwork mentioned above - both the originals and about five copies:

-1) The original of your vessel documentation - with current stamp - or state registration.

-2) Passports for the entire crew.

-3) Proof of Insurance - mostly only required by marinas.

-4) Fishing Permits - even if you're just carrying fishing gear.

-5) Mexican Tourist Cards - pick them up at your first port.

-6) Crew List - see the form at the back of this booklet.

-7) Notorized permission letter for children who are minors if they are not accompanied by both their parents - muy importante!

-8) Letter of Authorization if a captain is to be left in charge of the boat.

-The New Clearing Rules In Mexico - If this will be your first time cruising in Mexico, you have no idea how lucky you are that the rules for 'domestic clearing' have changed.
-In the bad old days - meaning before April 19, 2005 - it took a lot of time and money to clear out of one port captain's district and into another port captain's district.
-It involved going to the port captain, immigration, aduana (customs), sometimes to a bank, and back to the port captain.
-If the port captain required you to use a ship's agent, it could cost you over \$100, and take all day.
-And then you'd have to do it all over again at the next port - even if it was only 10 miles away.
-It was a tremendous waste of cruiser time and money, and much disliked.
+- 1) The original of your vessel documentation with current stamp or state registration. - 2) Passports for the entire crew. - 3) Proof of Insurance mostly only required by marinas. - 4) Fishing Permits even if you're just carrying fishing gear. - 5) Mexican Tourist Cards ideally, you will obtain these online in advance of departure (if that service is activated by then).
+Otherwise, pick them up at your first port of entry. - 6) Crew List see the form at the back of this booklet. - 7) Notorized permission letter for children who are minors if they are not accompanied by both their parents muy importante! - 8) Letter of Authorization if a captain is to be left in charge of the boat (in conjuction with the Temporary Import Permit discussed above).

-Clearing Into and Out Of Mexico Today - The procedure for clearing into your first port of entry in Mexico is the same as it's always been.
+Clearing Into and Out Of Mexico Today - Other than the fact that you now have to clear at the first possible port of entry, the actual clearing-in procedure is essentially the same as it's always been.
 You visit the port captain to get papers clearing your boat into the country.
-Then you visit immigration to get a tourist card/visa for each member of your crew.
-Finally, you visit aduana to get your boat's 10-Year Temporary Import Permit.
-You have not cleared in until you've gotten all
+Then you visit immigration to get a tourist card/visa for each member of your crew (if you don't have them already).
+Finally, you visit aduana to get your boat's 10-Year Temporary Import Permit (in ports where it is offered).